bga/moscowjs4/readme.md

   + types.js - add typing to fn's args and local vars, check arity of fn
   + const.js - use const :)

-all examples uses safejs subdialect of js
+all examples uses <a href=https://github.com/safejs/SafeJS>safejs subdialect of js</a>